Cracks in Your Garage Floor? Here’s What To Do

 Settling a Problem

 Over many years, the ground under your foundation can move or settle.
 This movement produces small cracks on a concrete slab, usually within the first years after a house is built.
-These blemishes are normally nothing to fuss about.
+These blemishes are typically nothing to fuss about.

 This type of major settling doesn’t just happen under the garage.
 You can find out if it’s going on in other parts of your home by laying a marble or small ball on a floor without carpet, such as in the kitchen or bathroom.
-If the ball moves on its own, the area it rolls to is lower than the area where it started.
-You’ve potentially got a major issue that can get worse over time.
+If the ball moves on its own, the area it rolls to is lower than where it started.

 How to Fix Cracks in Your Garage Floor